 Any class that has at least one shadow variable, is a planning entity class (even if it has no genuine planning variables).
-That class must be defined in the solver configuration (unless classes are automatically scanned) and have a @PlanningEntity annotation.
+That class must be defined in the solver configuration and have a @PlanningEntity annotation.

 A genuine planning entity class has at least one genuine planning variable, but can have shadow variables too.
 A shadow planning entity class has no genuine planning variables and at least one shadow planning variable.